airr-community/airr-standards/docs/cairr/overview.rst

 We assume you have already obtained an account on the system you will be testing on (either CEDAR staging (https://staging.cedar.metadatacenter.edu)  or CEDAR production (https://cedar.metadatacenter.edu).
 If you want to test submission to the NCBI (either their test system, or their production system), you will also need a BioProject already set up.
 (Soon CEDAR will allow you to create a BioProject, but not quite yet!)

 You should also have an email from one of us at Stanford with a CEDAR link (your template URL) to start your metadata completion process.
-[Email John](mail:jgraybeal@stanford.edu)

 **Submission Steps**